-For many international entrepreneurs planning to move their businesses to the U.S. or simply file for a startup visa extension, these are uncertain times.
+For many international entrepreneurs planning to move their businesses to the U.S. or simply file for a visa extension, these are uncertain times.
 Consular posts are closed around the world and the U.S. Citizenship and Immigration Services (USCIS) have temporarily suspended in-person green card and naturalization interviews.
 As some domestic offices begin to reopen, USCIS will reduce the number of appointments to ensure social distancing.

 Are opportunities still available?